About Ewyas Lacy Study Group

 The Group's aim was to provide the widest possible on-line access to records relating to the ancient Marcher Lordship of Ewyas Lacy as a focal area.
 This embraced a wide range of sources from primary documents contemporary with their content to research and commentaries, all providing a foundation for a comprehensive history.
 Over time, this scope has broadened to include a digital image archive of original documents and photographs from public and private collections, a video archive of local places, people and events, and an audio archive of interviews and discussions contributing to an oral history of the area.

 The ELSG is an independent group whose members have considerable research experience and jointly manage the website, including the selection, layout and editing of material.
-The website is provided at our own expense on a strictly non-commercial basis as a freely available community resource.
+The website operates on a strictly non-commercial basis as a freely available community resource.

 New material is constantly being added in ongoing development of the website.
 We welcome external contributions in whatever form, including but not limited to: